Markkop/corvo-astral/README.md

 # :crescent_moon: Corvo Astral

-⚠️ **This project is now achieved.
+⚠️ **This project is now archived.
 Thank you for all 500+ discord servers that welcomed the bot!**

 Corvo Astral is a [Discord Bot](https://discord.js.org/#/) that provides information about the [Wakfu MMORPG](https://www.wakfu.com/) game.